Alfred Dahlgren

 Photographer.

-Alfred Dahlgren learned photography in Germany and with photographer Dahllöf in Stockholm.
+Alfred Dahlgren learned photography in Germany and from photographer Dahllöf in Stockholm.
 In 1890 he established his own studio at Dragarbrunnsgatan 48 in Uppsala where he worked as a portrait photographer.

-Uppsala City Council decided in 1901 that the city should be photodocumented and Dahlgren was commissioned to take the 350 pictures that would be delivered in two hardcover albums.
+In 1901, the Uppsala City Council decided that the city should be photographed, and Dahlgren was commissioned to take the 350 pictures to be delivered in two bound albums.

-On weekdays he worked in the studio and early Sunday mornings, when the city was empty, he went out to take his pictures.
-After a year, the photographs were handed over to the city council.
+On weekdays he worked in his studio and early Sunday mornings, when the city was empty, he went out to take his pictures.
+After a year, the photographs were handed over in albums to the city council.

-The bridge in Uppsala, adorned in connection with the Linnaeus Jubilee 1907.
-Photo: Alfred Dahlgren / Uppsala University Library.
+Nybron in Uppsala, decorated in connection with the Linnaeus Jubilee in 1907.
+Photo: Alfred Dahlgren / UUB.

-Sledding through King Jan's Gate at the castle in Uppsala, around 1890.
-Photo: Alfred Dahlgren / Uppsala University Library.
+Tobogganing through King John's Gate at Uppsala Castle, ca 1890.
+Photo: Alfred Dahlgren / UUB.

-In 1908, he was instructed to complete the documentation with pictures of the city's outskirts and yards from Old Town yards.
-The same year, however, Alfred Dahlgren died and his last pictures came to be handed over by his widow.
+In 1908 he was commissioned to supplement the documentation with pictures of the city's outskirts and farm interiors from old city farms.
+In the same year, however, Alfred Dahlgren died and his last pictures were therefore handed over by his widow.

-A total of 540 glass negatives can be found in Upplandsmuseet's (Uppsala county museum) possession and the two albums of the photographs can be found at Uppsala City Library.
-The photographs are a remarkable treasure, both culturally and historically.
+A total of 540 glass negatives are in the possession of the Uppland Museum and the two albums with the photographs are in Uppsala City Library.
+The photographs are a remarkable cultural and historical treasure.

 Burial site: 0125-1150B

 Image description: Alfred Dahlgren ca 1900.
-Photo: UUB.
-[The image is cropped]
+Photo: UUBThe image is cropped]

 Click here for an uncropped image